 - Add the cranberries and optional dried apricots.
 [If your cranberries are frozen, bring the mixture back to a boil before continuing].

-- Add the quartered fresh figs, lime juice, extract, and spices, and return to a boil.
+- Add the quartered fresh figs, citrus juice, extract, and spices, and return to a boil.

-- Reduce heat to medium low, boiling gently and stirring occasionally, until all the berries have burst and the liquid begins to sheet on a metal spoon.
+- Reduce heat to medium low, boiling gently and stirring occasionally, until most all of the berries have burst and the liquid thickens considerably.
+Be sure to stop when the sauce begins to sheet on a metal spoon.
 [At least 15 minutes.
 Larger batches take longer.
-I prefer a jammy sauce, so I do tend to cook anwywhere from 15-55 minutes.]
+I prefer a jammy sauce, so I do tend to cook anywhere from 15-55 minutes.]

-- Add the whisky and lime zest and stir to incorporate.
+- Add the whisky and citrus zest and stir to incorporate.

 - Boil the mixture on low, again, stirring occasionally, until the liquid once again sheets on a metal spoon.